 - Roster: On or before Nevember 1, 2023 March 15, 2024, the Parties will each propose three Arbitrators to be included on a roster of Mediators-Arbitrators for the purposes of this Pilot Project.
-By agreement, the parties will determine a list of four Arbitrators by no later than January 12April 30, 2024. - 2.
+By agreement, the parties will determine a list of four Arbitrators by no later than January 12 April 30, 2024. - 2.
 Expenses: It is understood and agreed that each party shall be responsible for the expenses of their representatives, participants, and witnesses as well as the preparation and presentation of its own case. - 3.
 Mediator-Arbitration fees: Each party shall pay one-half of the Arbitrator's fees and expenses. - 4.
 Hearing Room Expenses: Where the Mediator-Arbitrator directs that the matter will be mediated or heard in-person, each party shall pay one-half of the hearing room expenses.
-Where possible, the Parties will explore facilities available at no cost, as appropriate, provided it does not delay scheduling the grievance for mediationarbitration. - 5.
-Referral: A grieving party who wishes to refer an individual independent of the provided provided and the provided and - 6.
-Scheduling: The parties will refer the matter to a Mediator-Arbitrator from the agreedupon roster who is available to convene the parties on a mutually convenient date within forty-five days of the referral notice. - 7.
+Where possible, the Parties will explore facilities available at no cost, as appropriate, provided it does not delay scheduling the grievance for mediation-arbitration. - 5.
+Referral: A grieving party who wishes to refer an individual job posting Appointment Grievance shall submit a notice of intent to refer the grievance to Mediation-Arbitration through this Pilot Project within five days of receiving a response to the Step 2 meeting.
+The recipient of the referral notice shall confirm whether they agree to Mediation-Arbitration within five twenty-one calendar days of receipt of the referral notice. - Scheduling: The parties will refer the matter to a Mediator-Arbitrator from the agreedupon roster who is available to convene the parties on a mutually convenient date within forty-five days of the referral notice. - 7.
 Legal Representation: Either party may engage legal counsel for the Mediation-Arbitration as they consider appropriate. - 8.
 Jurisdiction: The Mediator-Arbitrator shall have the authority to determine the conduct of the proceedings but shall have no authority to add to, subtract from, modify, change, alter or ignore in any way the provisions of the collective agreement. - 9.
-Outcome: The outcome of the mediation-arbitration process will be one of the following:

-- No resolution is reached and the grieving party elects to withdraw the grievance and take no further action with respect to the matters which gave rise to the grievance; or - b.
+Outcome: The outcome of the mediation-arbitration process will be one of the following: - a.
+No resolution is reached and the grieving party elects to withdraw the grievance and take no further action with respect to the matters which gave rise to the grievance; or - b.
 A resolution is reached, the terms of which will be confirmed in a Memorandum, signed by all parties, and distributed to each of the parties, as appropriate; or - c.
 No resolution is reached through mediation and the mediator-arbitrator shall have the authority to conduct the arbitration phase on the basis of documents or may reconvene the parties for the presentation of evidence or oral argument and issue a decision on the grievance in writing within ten twenty-one calendar days of the conclusion of the mediation-arbitration session(s).